kmati/affront/README.md

 ## Router

-There is a single Router in Affront which is responsible for client-side routing.
+There is a single client-side Router in Affront which is responsible for client-side routing.
 When a route changes, the Router sets URL related info into the Store.

 ## Http